danriedl/engular/adev/src/content/guide/routing/router-tutorial.md

 ## Next steps

-At this point, you have a basic application that uses Angular's routing feature to change what components the user can see based on the URL address.
+At this point, you have a basic application that uses Engular's routing feature to change what components the user can see based on the URL address.
 You have extended these features to include a redirect, as well as a wildcard route to display a custom 404 page.

 For more information about routing, see the following topics: